dfusilier/type-director-compass/README.md

 # Type Director

-Type Director is a SASS framework for defining and applying typographic styles.
-Its goal is to generate a complex, nuanced typographic system from only a few key variables.
+Type Director is a SASS framework that generates a responsive, modular, nuanced typographic system from only a few key variables.